ethersphere/swarm-guide/contents/gettingstarted.rst

 Getting started
 ******************************

-These instructions layout the simplest way to connect to the swarm.
+The first thing to do is to start up your Swarm node and connect it to the Swarm.

 How do I connect to Swarm?
 ===========================